 • How to Apply: Contact Community Mental Health Services.

 • Waiting List: There is a waiting list but the length is unknown.
+There are 107 individuals with ID/DD on an interest list for services.

 Additional Information